Koorathalvar: Meeting the Chola King

 Envious of Ramanuja, the monarch invited Ramanuja to his "Vidvatha Sadhas" to debate his philosophy.
-Realising that this was a threat, Koorathalvar immediately rushed back to the ashram in Srirangam and requested Ramanuja and the others to move away to a safer place.
+Realising that this was a threat, Koorathalvan immediately rushed back to the ashram in Srirangam and requested Ramanuja and the others to move away to a safer place.
 Though initially unwilling to do so, Ramanuja had to oblige to his adamant disciples.
-When the soldiers came to the ashram, Koorathalvar adorned the robes of his guru and presented himself to the soldiers as Ramanuja.
+When the soldiers came to the ashram, Koorathalvan adorned the robes of his guru and presented himself to the soldiers as Ramanuja.
 Accompanied by Mahapurna (Periya Nambi), they reached the king's court.
-There, the Shaivite scholars debated them, but Koorathalvar (disguised as Ramanuja) and Mahapurna defeated them in the debate.
+There, the Shaivite scholars debated them, but Koorathalvan (disguised as Ramanuja) and Mahapurna defeated them in the debate.
 One particular soldier who had seen Ramanuja before reported to the king about the disguise.
-The king was infuriated and at once ordered them to respect Shiva as the supreme deity and accept Shaivism, but Koorathalvar and Mahapurna refused, to which the king grew enraged and ordered their eyes to be pulled out.
-Koorathalvar at once pulled his eyes out and threw them at the king.
+The king was infuriated and at once ordered them to respect Shiva as the supreme deity and accept Shaivism, but Koorathalvan and Mahapurna refused, to which the king grew enraged and ordered their eyes to be pulled out.
+Koorathalvan at once pulled his eyes out and threw them at the king.
 The eyes of Mahapurna were also gorged by the soldiers and they were sent away from the court.
 Already 105 years old, Mahapurna passed away on the way back to Srirangam.

 Records of temples and royal orders state that Kulothunga Chola II died painfully of throat cancer, and was mocked forever as Krimikanta Chola (Chola of the cancerous throat).
 The later Chola kings were supportive of both denominations, as stated by state records.

 Ramanuja, meanwhile, had moved to Melkote in Karnataka along with his disciples and established Vaishnavism there with the support of the local king.
 After a turbulent period of over 12 years had lapsed, and after the death of the king who had banished him from Srirangam, Ramanuja decided to return to Srirangam and to leave Melkote forever.
-Upon hearing the news of the return of Ramanuja, Koorathalvar was joyous.
+Upon hearing the news of the return of Ramanuja, Koorathalvan was joyous.
 Since he was blind, he used the help of his friends and disciples to meet Ramanuja in his ashram.
 Ramanuja suggested that he request for his lost eyes to Varadaraja of Kanchipuram.
-Koorathalvar did so, it is traditionally believed that God readily granted his eyes on the Kachi street of Kanchipuram.
+Koorathalvan did so, it is traditionally believed that God readily granted his eyes on the Kachi street of Kanchipuram.
 For this reason, Vedanta Desikan hailed Lord Varadarajan as "Kachi thanil kan kodukkum perumal" (The deity who is the bestower of eyes).
 Kuresan's vision was restored and saluted Ramanuja for all his glory.
-Koorathalvar lived for a few more years and later attained the "holy feet of the lord".
+Koorathalvan lived for a few more years and later attained the "holy feet of the lord".